A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Momentum conservation law

 where

-Equation~\eqref{shape_function_gradient_simplified} demonstrates that the shape function gradient can be represented as a linear combination of the shape functions, with coefficients based on the vertex coordinates.
-Since the shape function values are known at the quadrature points, only the following terms require computation:
+Equation~\eqref{shape_function_gradient_simplified} demonstrates that the shape function gradient can be represented as a linear combination of the shape functions themselves, scaled by coefficients based on the vertex coordinates.
+Since the shape function values are known a priori at the quadrature points, only the following internal bracketed terms require active computation:

-The above term could be expanded into forms such as $z_i f(\eta,\xi)$ and $z_i g(\eta,\xi)$.
-However, this leads to programming complexity because it necessitates declaring a large number of variables, which becomes prohibitive in high-order scenarios.
-Thus, we treat the entire term as a single variable in our implementation.
+While these terms could be expanded into functional forms such as $z_i f(\eta,\xi)$ and $z_i g(\eta,\xi)$, doing so introduces significant programming complexity by necessitating the declaration of a large number of variables—a prohibitive drawback in high-order implementations.
+Thus, we treat each grouped term as a single variable in our code architecture.

-The form of ~\eqref{shape_function_gradient_simplified} requires no prior assumptions.
-If $N_1$ is replaced by $N_j$, the structure remains similar, with only the subscripts of the shape functions changing.
-The values of $\frac{\partial N_j}{\partial r}$ and $\frac{\partial N_j}{\partial z}$ depend on $2m+1$ shape function values.
-Since these values are constants for a specified quadrature rule, the derivatives can be computed efficiently.
+The structure of Equation~\eqref{shape_function_gradient_simplified} requires no prior assumptions.
+If $N_1$ is replaced by any generic $N_j$, the core structure remains identical; only the subscripts of the shape functions change.
+The derivatives $\frac{\partial N_j}{\partial r}$ and $\frac{\partial N_j}{\partial z}$ depend on exactly $2m+1$ shape function values.
+Because these values are constant for a specified quadrature rule, the derivatives can be computed highly efficiently.
 Next, we detail the special structure of the shape function gradients for the $Q^1-P^0$ and $Q^2-Q^1$ FEM space pairs.